Migrating from NNG 1.x

 Note that the new functions provide a reference to a static string, and thus do not require

-option has aso been replaced by a function, nng_socket_raw
+The NNG_OPT_RAW option has also been replaced by a function, nng_socket_raw.

 Applications should keep track of this information separately.